stefanbutura/redify/README.md

 # What is redify

 A php tool used to sync time entries between Redmine and Clockify.
-Time entries are fetched from Redmine for each user and added into their respective Clockify.
+Time entries are fetched from Redmine for each configured user and added into their respective Clockify.

 # Prerequisites